2018-2019

 Tech Support for NGO’s in Cambodia

-Working in conjunction with an IB school in Singapore, students honed advanced tech skills (hardware and software) in order to offer tech support to NGOs and Liger in collaboration with UWCSEA.
+Working in conjunction with an IB school in Singapore, students honed advanced tech skills (hardware and software) in order to offer tech support to NGOs and Liger.
 After building skills, students solved technical problems for local Cambodian NGOs, including Tiny Toones and Green Umbrella.

 Ecotourism

-Students collaborated with an ecotourism community in Koh Kong province to assess the local population’s commitment to the program and tried and elevate their profile nationally and internationally.
+Students collaborated with an ecotourism community in Koh Kong province to assess the local population’s commitment to the program and tried to elevate their profile nationally and internationally.

 Entrepreneurship: 3D Printing